-Image Resolution: The actual dimensions of your final image in print are dependant upon the pixel dimensions of the image file at a specific image resolution.
+Image Resolution: The actual dimensions of your final image in print are dependant upon the pixel dimensions of the image file at a specific print resolution.
 To achieve the highest print quality from our Epson Inkjet equipment the resolution of your image should be set to 360 ppi.
-When each dimension of an image (in pixels) is divided by this resolution for print, the result will equal its physical dimensions on the print (in inches).
-For example, an image with the pixel dimensions of 2880 x 3600 will be 8″ x 10″ on the print, if printed at a resolution of 360 ppi (pixels per inch).
+When each dimension of an image (in pixels) is divided by this print resolution, the result will equal its physical dimensions on the print (in inches or centimetres, as you choose).
+For example, an image with the pixel dimensions of 2880 x 3600 will be 8″ x 10″ on the print, if printed at a print resolution of 360 ppi (pixels per inch).
 The maximum pixel dimensions of an image straight from the camera are referred to as the native pixel dimensions of the image.
 If one chooses to enlarge or reduce an image beyond its native image dimensions while maintaining a specific print resolution (360 ppi for example), computer interpolation comes into effect.
 Interpolation (especially from enlargement) beyond the native image size should be avoided unless absolutely necessary.

-Acceptable File Formats: For the highest quality print, your file should be flattened and saved in 16 Bit Tiff or PSD format.
-The highest quality and most accurate output for printing will come from those file formats.
-For standard basic level prints or proofs, 8 bit JPEG (first generation saved at 100% highest quality) can be submitted.
-Files can be submitted on USB, SD or CF memory cards, DVD, CD or uploaded to our servers.
-See our File Upload page.n Alternatively, feel free to use DropBox, Google Drive, Box, We Transfer, Hightail, etc.
+Acceptable File Formats: For the highest quality print, your image should be shot in RAW format, flattened and saved in 16 Bit Tiff or PSD format for print.
+The highest quality and most accurate output for printing will come from RAW files converted to those file formats.
+For standard basic level prints or proofs, 8 bit JPEG (first generation saved at 100% highest quality) will be accepted.
+But JPEG is not the best format for high quality printing.
+While JPEGs can be printed they are lossy, basic to low quality compressed files good enough primarily for cell phones and internet.
+Files can be submitted on USB, DVD, CD or uploaded to our servers.
+See our File Upload page.
+Alternatively, feel free to use DropBox, We Transfer, Hightail, Google Drive, Box, etc.

 Colour Management: Our workflow is fully colour managed because a colour managed workflow is the only way to achieve consistent, accurate, predictable and repeatable colour.
-Colour will be accurate to our screen display ONLY if files were prepared using a properly calibrated display and you are following correct soft proofing procedures.
+Colour will appear to be accurate on our screen display ONLY if your files were prepared using a properly calibrated display and you are following correct soft proofing procedures.
 We strongly urge you to calibrate your display regularly using a good calibrator such as an X-Rite i1Display Pro or Datacolor Spyder Elite.

-Our monitors are calibrated regularly with Eizo and X-Rite i1Pro2 display calibrators.
+Our monitors are calibrated regularly with Eizo and X-Rite i1Display Pro calibrators.
 Our printers are calibrated religiously.
-We generate our own custom ICC profiles for all of our printers and every paper on which we print, using X-Rite i1Isis Spectrophotometers.
-We will also create custom profiles for those who wish to make their own quality prints on their own equipment.
-Details and pricing upon request.
+We generate our own custom ICC print profiles for all of our printers and every paper on which we print, using X-Rite i1Isis-2 and Barbieri LFP Spectrophotometers.
+We will also create custom profiles for anyone who wishes to make their own quality prints on their own equipment.
+Details and pricing are available upon request.